fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 () => { console.log('importance of 3 needs to be toggled') }
 ```

 A short reminder here.
-The string printed by the event handler is defined in Java-like manner by adding the strings:
+The string printed by the event handler is defined in a Java-like manner by adding the strings:

 ```js
 console.log('importance of ' + id + ' needs to be toggled')